KastriotBlakaj/Automation/README.md

 And the **NegativeLoginTest** on this Directory "src/test/java/tests/NegativeLoginTest.java"
 The **NegativeLoginTest** Include Negative test for Login

+## Note :
+The new version of Chrome 116 it's not yet compatible with Serenity The Latest Version 3.9.8 that means that the "Serenity @Managed driver " won't get along with the Chrome version 116.
+Solution : Download the chrome driver version 116 from this url https://googlechromelabs.github.io/chrome-for-testing/
+and the version of the chrome should be on 116 too, These properties are set manually under the BaseClass **src/test/java/tests/BaseClass.java** and run the tests as described above !

 ## There is a Diagram of the Code Structure

 ![](/Users/kastriotblakaj/Desktop/diagram.png)